How to Use the SUMPRODUCT IF in Excel (2 Methods)

 SUMPRODUCT with One Condition:

-We will consider the previous example in this case.
-We will find the total price of “Mango” from the list.
+In this case, we will consider the previous example and find the total price of “Mango” from the list.

 • Apply the conditional SUMPRODUCT formula below.